Settling

 Design and costs

 To improve settling efficiency, Chemicals such as coagulants and flocculants can be added.
-The heavier a molecule is, the better it settles.
-Imagine sand, for example, it will settle very well!
-By contrast, light particles, such as aerate mud for example, will settle very slowly.
+The heavier a molecule is, the better it settling.
+Take sand, for example – it will settle just fine!
+On the other hand, very light particles, such as highly aerated sludge, will settle very gently.
 In these cases, the famous coagulants and flocculants are used to increase the mass of the particles and thus their settleability.
-Some processes include microsand in addition to coagulants and flocculants.
+Some processes use microsand in addition to coagulants and flocculants.

-In a sewage treatment plant, the most commonly used coagulant is ferric chloride: FeCl3.
-It is an orange-red liquid, very effective and cheaper than other coagulants that can be found.
+In a wastewater treatment plant, the coagulant most often used is ferric chloride: FeCl₃.
+It’s an orange-red liquid, very effective and cheaper than other coagulants on the market.

 When it comes to flocculants, there are many to choose from, and each type of sludge has a flocculant with which it reacts best.
-It is necessary to test several products to identify the ideal candidate, by carrying out jar tests.
+You need to test several products to identify the ideal candidate, by carrying out test jars.

 In fact, in the wastewater treatment plant operating budget, coagulants and flocculants constitute a major expense category.